hstriepe/CapturePlay/MANUAL.md

 - When enabled, the **Video > Image** menu is always visible.
 - When disabled, the Image menu can still be revealed by holding Option (⌥) while opening the Video menu.

+#### Performance Mode

+- **Selector**: "Performance Mode" popup menu
+- Controls video quality and frame rate optimizations for different system capabilities
+- **Options**:
+  - **Auto** (default): Automatically detects your system's performance and applies appropriate optimizations
+    - Slower systems (≤4 CPU cores or <8GB RAM): Uses Medium optimizations
+    - Faster systems (>4 cores and ≥8GB RAM): Uses High quality settings
+  - **High**: Maximum quality, no performance optimizations
+    - Uses highest available resolution and frame rate
+    - Best for modern Macs with powerful CPUs/GPUs
+  - **Medium**: Balanced quality and performance
+    - Limits resolution to 720p (1280×720) maximum
+    - Frame rate limited to 30fps for smoother playback
+    - Best for mid-range systems or when you want smoother playback
+  - **Low**: Maximum performance, reduced quality
+    - Limits resolution to 480p (640×480) maximum
+    - Frame rate limited to 24fps for consistent playback
+    - Best for older/slower systems or when prioritizing smooth playback over quality
+    - Note: Some games may show poor framerates despite these optimizations on slower systems and capture devices.

+**What Gets Optimized**:

+- Video resolution (lower resolutions reduce processing load)
+- Frame rate (limits to 24–30fps for consistent timing)
+- Session preset (controls capture quality level)
+- Frame smoothing (uses VSync and frame timing for smoother playback)

+**Recommendations**:
+- **Leave on Auto** unless you have specific needs — it automatically adapts to your system
+- Use **High** if you have a powerful Mac and want maximum quality
+- Use **Medium** if you experience stuttering or frame drops
+- Use **Low** if you have an older Mac or need the smoothest possible playback

 #### Video Capture Controls

 - **Toggle**: "Show video capture controls"